voussoir/etiquette/README.md

         Linux:
         /somewhere $ python /home/Owner/Git/Etiquette/frontends/etiquette_flask/etiquette_flask_launch.py 5001

 </details>

 ---

 <details><summary><strong>Running with Gunicorn</strong></summary>

-1. Use the PYTHONPATH technique to make `etiquette` and `etiquette_flask` both importable.
+1. Use the PYTHONPATH technique to make `etiquette` and the flask `backend` both importable.
 Symlinking into the lib is not as convenient here because the server relies on the static files and jinja templates relative to the code's location.

+    The Pythonpath points to directories that *contain* the packages you need to import, not to the packages themselves.
+Therefore we point to the etiquette and frontend repositories.

         PYTHONPATH="$PYTHONPATH:/home/Owner/Git/Etiquette:/home/Owner/Git/Etiquette/frontends/etiquette_flask